ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 	To decide which object is the wearer of (something - object):
 		(- (WearerOf({something})) -).

-then it would always be true that `the wearer of Y wears Y`, in all cases where somebody does wear `Y`.
+then it would always be true that `X wears Y` if and only if `the wearer of Y is X`.